The NFB: Stories to Tell

 THE NFB: NEW WAYS OF STORYTELLING FOR NEW WAYS OF SEEING

 Founded in 1939, the National Film Board is a cornerstone of Canada’s collective memory and one of the world’s most acclaimed creative labs.
 A public producer and distributor of Canadian content, the NFB is a talent incubator that showcases the expertise of the country’s filmmakers and craftspeople.
-As a caretaker of the country’s audiovisual heritage, the NFB conserves, restores and digitizes its rich catalogue of 14,000 titles—ensuring this living collection is accessible to all Canadians.
+As a caretaker of the country’s audiovisual heritage, the NFB conserves, restores and digitizes its rich catalogue—ensuring this living collection is accessible to all Canadians.
 The NFB is also a key driver of Canada’s audiovisual industry and creative economy.
 The organization produces or co-produces more than 50 works every year, from thought-provoking documentaries to outstanding animated films.
-To date it has produced more than 14,000 works, 6,500 of which are available free of charge on nfb.ca.
-NFB productions have won more than 7,000 awards, including 12 Oscars.
+To date it has produced more than 14,000 works, 7,000 of which are available free of charge on nfb.ca.
+The NFB and its productions and co-productions have earned over 7,000 awards, including 11 Oscars and an Honorary Academy Award for overall excellence in cinema.

 The NFB is: